 - You can access your cPanel account by logging into your webmaster dashboard (hosting account).
 While inside your webmaster dashboard, look for a clickable link named “cPanel Login”.
 Webmaster dashboards can be customized depending on the web hosting company.

 - Once you have successfully logged in your cPanel account, scroll down to the software or scripts section until you see “Install WordPress” or something of the sort.
 When you click the link, a form will come requiring you to fill a few details about your site and finally click install.

-- After that, you might be redirected to WordPress login where you should your WordPress username and password create in the previous step to login.
-If you are directed you can login by going to yourdomain.com/wp-admin
+- After that, you might be redirected to WordPress login page where you should login with your WordPress username and password created in the previous step.
+If you are not redirected, you can login by going to yourdomain.com/wp-admin

 Just to let you know, your web or blog will already be launched at this time and you can access it by typing your domain address in the browser.

 In case you get stuck during the launching process, you can contact your hosting company for support.
 This is why you should choose a reliable hosting company that can provide you instant support in case you have an issue with your blog or website.
 Alternatively, you can Contact Me.
 I can help you setup your site perfectly.

 Configure Settings of your WordPress blog

 If by now if you aren’t feeling awesome, then I don’t really know what excites you.
 Maybe you can try listening to some latest Uganda music on this amazing music streaming service.

 But before you go, there are certain things you need to do immediately.
 Remember we are not just starting a blog, we are starting a successful blog that will earn you money.
 Therefore we need to optimize our blog from the very beginning.